The History of Rome (Mommsen)

 The History of Rome (Römische Geschichte) is a multi-volume history of ancient Rome written by Theodor Mommsen (1817–1903).
 Originally published by Reimer & Hirzel, Leipzig, as three volumes during 1854–1856, the work dealt with the Roman Republic.
 A subsequent book was issued which concerned the provinces of the Roman Empire.
-Recently published was a further book on the Empire, reconstructed from lecture notes.
+In 1992, a further book on the Empire, reconstructed from lecture notes, was published.
 The initial three volumes won widespread acclaim upon publication; indeed, "The Roman History made Mommsen famous in a day."
 Still read and qualifiedly cited, it is the prolific Mommsen's most well-known work.
 The work was specifically cited when Mommsen was awarded the Nobel Prize.

 Genesis

 Writing the History followed Mommsen's earlier achievements in the study of ancient Rome.
 He had not himself designed to write a history, but the opportunity presented itself in 1850 while at the University of Leipzig where Mommsen was a thirty-two-year-old special Professor of Law.
 "Invited to give a public lecture while at Leipzig, I delivered an address on the Gracchi.
 Reimer and Hirzel, the publishers, were present, and two days later they asked me to write a Roman History for their series."
 Having been dismissed from the University for revolutionary activities, Mommsen would accept the publishing proposal "partly for my livelihood, and partly because the work greatly appeals to me."

 The publishers specified that the work focus on events and circumstances, and avoid discussing the scholarly process.
 While they certainly wanted a well-respected academic work to fit their acclaimed series on history, Karl Reimer and Solomon Hirzel were also seeking one with literary merit that would be accessible and appeal to the educated public.
 As a scholar Mommsen was an active party in recent advances made in ancient Roman studies.
 Yet Mommsen also had some experience as a journalist.
 He might well manage to become a popular academic author.
 "It is high time for such a work", Mommsen wrote to an associate in Roman studies, "it is more than ever necessary to present to a wider audience the results of our researches."